PDF Cover

 Growth Opportunities in North America and Asia-Pacific

 Cardiovascular applications lead Transcatheter Devices in North America, in which both structural heart interventions and transcatheter heart valves have been the main revenue producers.
 Neurovascular solutions have been used more in centres for the treatment of strokes.
-Opportunities for the company in the future exist in the expansion of the treatments target market to lower risk patients who are younger, investing in equipment for hospitals that will carry out minimally invasive surgery, and combining the technology with the use of medical imaging and robotics.
+Opportunities for the company in the future exist in the expansion of the treatments target market to lower risk patients who are younger, investing in equipment for hospitals that will carry out minimally invasive surgery, and combining the technology with the use of medical robotics and imaging.
 The medical devices industry is fiercely competitive, with multinational firms holding onto their market position with their extensive portfolios of catheter based interventions.
 The smaller companies which are new and innovative are aiming for market share by targeting region's such as embolization, the left atrial appendage closure and in the field of peripheral access.
 The region is driven by high volumes of treatments in cardiology procedures, the availability of reimbursement for neurovascular and structural heart treatments and a considerable clinical evidence base.
 Several hospital networks in the region are consolidating and prefer to partner with companies which are able to offer medical devices as well as services.

 The cardiovascular treatments employing catheters in the Asia Pacific region are the applications where Transcatheter Devices are most required at present.
 The regions with large cities are witnessing an increase in demand for catheter based cancer therapy and for interventional treatments for neurological disorders.
 Opportunities exist in developing heart valves, stents and embolisation products, which have had the cost engineering taken out, for regions with limited budgets.
 This could also include training for doctors in these region's and partnerships between the public and private sectors to allow more people to undergo minimally invasive operations in hospitals other than the best.
 The global market is characterised by the presence of major international companies alongside rapidly expanding regional manufacturers, with the latter competing mainly on the basis of price and customisation.
 This is in contrast to major international firms which differentiate their products with reference to clinical data, reliability and complex interventions involving catheters.
 The region is experiencing growth due to an increase in cath labs, along with an increase in the number of people suffering from heart and cancer problems.
 Furthermore, governments are putting money into the latest medical facilities and there is a growing acceptance by patients and clinicians of non invasive treatments that reduce recovery time and surgery risks.